derungo/funcmap/README.md

 3. Get smarter refactoring suggestions that consider all dependencies

+4. Use advanced AI prompts for complex tasks:
+   - "Analyze the impact of changing the return type of getUserData"
+   - "Identify potential circular dependencies in the AuthService module"
+   - "Create unit tests that mock all dependencies of processPayment"

+## 🌐 Language Support

+The current implementation primarily targets JavaScript and TypeScript code.
+The parser is optimized for detecting functions and methods in these languages.

+Future versions will add support for additional programming languages through a plugin system for language-specific parsers, including:
+- Python
+- Java
+- C#
+- Ruby
+- Go

 ## ⚙️ Configuration

 The extension can be configured through VS Code settings: